How Are Pearls Formed? The Story of Our Favorite Accessory

 How do mollusks create pearls?
 What are the processes?

 However, since pearls have often been found in oysters, let's talk about how oysters make pearls.
 Oysters are simple water creatures that feed on planktons and algae.
-Sometimes, when an oyster is casually feeding, a parasite often called an "intruder," enters the oyster and causes it to have significant pain and discomfort.
+Sometimes, when an oyster is casually feeding, a parasite, often called an "intruder," enters the oyster and causes significant pain and discomfort.
 To alleviate the pain, the oyster has a natural way of coping with it.
-Without a way to expel the intruder, the oyster launches an immediate protection mechanism that will save it from further pain.
+Without a way to expel the intruder, the oyster launches an immediate protection mechanism to save it from further pain.
 The protection begins with a crystalline material covering the intruder to prevent it from adding further harm to the oyster.

 As long as the intruder is within its body, the oyster will continue to produce this crystalline material, more commonly referred to as "nacre."
 The nacre, more popularly known as the Mother of Pearls, is the iridescent material composed of hexagonal platelets called the aragonite, a substance that belongs to the calcium carbonate group.
 When the oyster's natural protection covers the intruder in layers and layers of nacre, a smooth, jagged, iridescent pearl is produced.
 Contrary to popular belief, pearls produced by oysters are not perfectly round; they come in various shapes.